According to Indeed’s Inclusion & Diversity report:

 How do we do this?

 by engaging employees to be aware of and to understand the value of diversity and inclusion.
 This could include training for unconscious bias.
 It could be celebrations of different cultures or holidays. -It could be hiring a dedicated leader for inclusivity.
 Providing training.
-Ensuring that all leaders exemplify these positives attitudes and lead by example.
+Ensuring that all leaders exemplify these positive attitudes and lead by example.

 As the Future of Work expresses: